NVIDIA/ais-k8s/terraform/README.md

  Smap Version:	8
 ```

-### Destroy
+## Destroy

-To remove and cleanup the cluster, we have created `destroy.sh all` script.
+To remove and clean up the cluster, we have created `destroy.sh` script.
-Similarly, to the deploy script, it will walk you through required steps and the cleanup automatically.
+Similarly to the deploy script, it will walk you through the required steps to clean up the cluster.

-#### Supported arguments
+### Supported arguments

 `./destroy.sh DESTROY_TYPE [--flag=value ...]`